二見不住 Do not dwell in dual views

 and people do not see it. – Gospel of Thomas (Meyer)

 What is maha?
 Maha is ‘great’.
 The capacity of the mind is vast and far-reaching, like the vast sky.
 Do not sit with a mind fixed on emptiness; if you do you will fall into a vacant kind of emptiness.
-Emptiness includes the sun, moon, stars and planets, the great earth, mountains and rivers, all trees and grasses, bad and good men, bad things and good things, heaven and hell—they are all within emptiness.
+Emptiness includes the sun, moon, stars and planets, the great Earth, mountains and rivers, all trees and grasses, good and bad men, good things and bad things, heaven and hell—they are all within emptiness.
 The emptiness of human nature is also like this.

 Self-nature contains the ten thousand things—this is ‘great’.
 The ten thousand things are all in Self-nature.
-Although you see all men and non-men, evil and good, evil things and good things, you must not reject them, nor must you cling to them, nor must you be stained by them, but you must regard them as being just like the empty sky.
+Although you see all men and other creatures, good and evil, good things and evil things, you must not reject them, nor must you cling to them, nor must you accumulate karma because of them; rather you must regard them as being just like the empty sky.
 This is what is meant by ‘great’.
 This is the practice of maha.
 (Yampolsky, 1967)

 The Lankavatara Sutra: